SPINLab/gi-minor-python-course-2019/README.md

-# GI Minor Python course
+# Geo Information Minor Python course

-Dear GI Minor student,
+Dear Geo Information Minor student,

 Welcome to the Vrije Universiteit Python course.
 In this course we'll take a small dive into the Python programming language.
 We'll cover some **basic programming concepts** and briefly delve into **data acquisition** by using API's.